 The recommended level of service (LOS), O&M, and staffing for the wastewater collection system is summarized in Section 3.
 As discussed in Section 3, it is estimated that approximately 3.5-4.0 Full Time Equivalent (FTE) are needed to meet the recommended level of O&M to meet the City's LOS goals.
-As budgeted, the existing wastewater collections FTE staff appears to be adequate, however, the additional projects and work the PW Operations staff are currently requested to complete significantly decreases the budgeted FTE that can be spent on wastewater collections O&M. It is recommended that either additional FTE be budgeted for the PW Operations staff to complete the existing workload requested, or the responsibilities of the PW Operations staff to manage any sump pump identification and removal program, update and maintain the GIS database, coordinate CCTV inspection and resulting work orders, and manage capital improvements.
+As budgeted, the existing wastewater collections FTE staff appears to be adequate, however, the additional projects and work the PW Operations staff are currently requested to complete significantly decreases the budgeted FTE that can be spent on wastewater collections O&M. It is recommended that either additional FTE be budgeted for the PW Operations staff to complete the existing workload requested, or the responsibilities of the PW Operations staff be reduced to focus solely on utility O&M. In addition, the recommended CIP projects would increase workload of the engineering division.
+The engineering division may need additional staff to manage any sump pump identification and removal program, update and maintain the GIS database, coordinate CCTV inspection and resulting work orders, and manage capital improvements.
 Additional workload on the engineering and PW operations divisions should be included in planning for any of the recommended improvements and projects.
 Generally, it is recommended that staffing needs be reevaluated every two to three years.